demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 ### bmc-itsm-incident-template-list
 ***
-List all incident requests ticket templates.
-Useful for create incident ticket.
-The records are retrieved according to a constraint determined either by the query argument or by the filtering arguments.
-When using filtering arguments, Each one defines a 'LIKE' operation and 'AND' operator is used between them.
+Lists all incident requests ticket templates.
+Useful for create incident tickets.
+The records are retrieved by the query argument or by the filtering arguments.
+When using filtering arguments, each one defines a 'LIKE' operation and an 'AND' operator is used between them.

 #### Base Command